Fees and Deposit Limits8.2/10

 Account and Investment Types and Services

 Wealthsimple basically offers two types of accounts: Wealthsimple Basic and Wealthsimple Black.
 The former is ideal for investors with account balances of up to $100,000 and comes with free automatic rebalancing, tax loss harvesting and dividend reinvestment.
-Remember, the first $5,000 in your account is managed for free for the first year.
+Remember, the first $10,000 in your account is managed for free for the first year if you use our link in this Wealthsimple review.

 Wealthsimple Black is appropriate for investors with account balances of $100,000 and up.
 Clients under the Wealthsimple Black will pay lower management fees of 0.4% and get goal-based investing.
 You also get dedicated financial planning from expert advisors so you can earn more on your investment accounts.